core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 * If the targeted data instance doesn't exist, this instance is created.

-* If the targeted data instance already exists but is associated with the value "null", this instance is deleted.
+* If the targeted data instance already exists but is associated with the value 'null', this instance is deleted.

 On successful processing of the CoAP request, the CoOL server MUST return a CoAP response with a response code 2.05 (Content).